SM4527/EKS-Linkerd-ServiceMesh/README.md

 ## Description

 Deploy Linkerd Service Mesh on an EKS cluster using Terraform and Helm.
-Deploy the sample Emojivoto application and inject the light-weight Linkerd sidecar into it's deployments.
-Diagnose the meshed deployments that are less than a 100% success rate.
+Deploy the sample Emojivoto application and inject the lightweight Linkerd sidecar into its deployments.
+Diagnose the deployments that are less than a 100% success rate.
 Tap the ones in failure to analyze the cause.
 Visualize the key metrics using Grafana dashboards.

 <p align="center">